zief0002/urban-memory/README.md

 #### Unit 08: Collinearity Diagnostics

 In this unit we will learn about some empirical diagnostics useful for detecting collinearity.
-The notes for this unit are available as HTML slides at:
+The notes for this unit are available as an HTML file at:

 - [Collinearity Diagnostics](http://www.datadreaming.org/files/epsy-8264/08-collinearity-diagnostics.html) [Class Notes]